 Students will explore patterns of adult criminal and juvenile delinquent behavior through the examination of theories from a biological, psychological, and sociological perspective.
 The concept of crime as a social problem and efforts to measure the nature and extent of crime will be examined.
-Typologies of crime are studied, and schools of thought and various approaches to crime causation will be considered.
+Typologies of crime are studied, and schools of thought and various approaches to crime causation will be considered, and students will utilize current news sources to prepare memorandums illuminating assigned coursework.
 This course should be taken during a student's second semester as a Criminal Justice major.
 Prerequisite: SOC 103.

 CJU 233.
 Criminal Investigation.
 3 Credits.

 This course examines the science and art of criminal investigation.
 Crime science and its specialized procedures and techniques related to physical evidence, interviews, rules of evidence, the investigator as a witness, and the investigative process to include follow-up investigations will be examined.
 Cases may be included to illustrate the investigative process.
 Practical application of selected laboratory procedures may be included.
+Student will apply what they have learned via written research projects examining important contemporary criminal trends and/or events.
 Prerequisite: CJU 134 or permission of the division dean.
 Fall.

 CJU 245.
 American Policing (Formerly CJU140).
 3 Credits.

 This course provides the criminal justice student with an in-depth understanding of the history, development and philosophy of American policing.
 Students survey the roles, operation, procedures and organizational structure used in modern law enforcement.
 Attention is given to ethical practices, police interaction with diverse cultures, and the importance of communication.
 The course emphasizes patrol and community as the mainstay of policing.
 Current problems, recent innovations and law enforcement as a lifelong career are included topics.
+Students will write about the impact of contemporary policing initiatives on criminal behavior.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.
 Spring.

 CJU 250.
 Introduction To Corrections.
 3 Credits.

 This course surveys the historical, political, legal, and sociological aspects of the United States correctional system.
 Students examine differing philosophies and purposes of punishment, particularly as they impact correctional policy and practice.
 Emphasis is on studying various types of offenders within the system and understanding major issues regarding contemporary methods of handling criminal offenders.
+Students will write on a topic within the field of corrections (e.g., a specific gang, rival gangs, prison systems from different countries, various types of prison construction, the death penalty, etc.), answering questions including history, purpose, and evolution.
 Prerequisite: CJU 131.
-Fall.

 CJU 252.
 Internship In Criminal Justice.
 3 Credits.

 This field experience involves extensive observation of and interaction in selected agencies.
 Placements include police departments, courts, probation, juvenile services, parole, correctional facilities, training academies, and related areas such as residential treatment programs.
 Students obtain a basic knowledge and understanding of the practical aspects of criminal justice through observation and selected participation.
 One seminar hour and eight hours of field experience per week are required.
 A consideration for placement will be the student's appropriate qualifications in relation to a specific agency.
+Students will maintain a weekly journal highlighting their on site learning.
 Prerequisites: completion of at least two criminal justice courses, sophomore status, and permission of division dean.

 CJU 255.
 Seminar In Criminal Justice.
 3 Credits.

 In this capstone course, students analyze and articulate contemporary themes in order to demonstrate their mastery of the content of completed required courses within the degree.
 Students are required to read selected materials and analyze key topics in a seminar format.
 Students develop and prepare a major analytical research paper and conduct a seminar for fellow students.
-Students must complete this course with a minimum grade of C- in order to graduate.
 This course should be taken in the semester immediately preceding graduation.
-Prerequisites: ENG 102; completion of all required criminal justice courses (CJU 131, CJU 133, CJU 134, CJU 224, CJU 232, CJU 250), and at least one restrictive elective in the student's area of concentration (or one to two concurrently), or permission of division dean.
+Prerequisites: ENG 102; completion of all required criminal justice courses (CJU 131, CJU 133, CJU 134, CJU 228, CJU 232, CJU 250), and at least one restrictive elective, or permission of division dean.